Synovial fluid analysis is also known as joint fluid analysis. It helps diagnose the cause of joint inflammation.

 A larger needle will then be inserted into the joint to withdraw the synovial fluid.
 If you receive anesthesia, you should feel minimal discomfort.
 If you don’t receive anesthesia, the needle may cause slight pain and discomfort.
 You might feel pain if the tip of the needle touches bone or a nerve.

 Following the procedure, apply ice to reduce any pain or swelling.

 Normal synovial fluid is straw-colored, clear, and slightly sticky or stringy.

-There are minimal risks associated with a synovial fluid test.
+A synovial fluid test carries minimal risks.
 The most common risks are bleeding or infection in the joint.
-More commonly, you may experience soreness or stiffness in the joint.
+It’s normal to experience soreness or stiffness in the joint.
 Complications from this procedure are rare.

 Published By: Healthline Networks, Inc.